nora75/Vim-Beginner/README.md

 ## Enable auto convert pdf file to txt

 You can enable this feature by setting this variable.
+You need install pdftotxt or mutool.

 ```
 let g:Itimura_enablePdf = 1